-One key consideration in the design and delivery of this programme, as mandated by law for all UK ODA programming, is the extent to which it complies with the Gender Equality Act 20144, which makes consideration of gender equality a legal requirement.
-Grant selection will be made on a minimum "do no harm" basis but we strongly encourage grant applicants to mainstream G&I opportunities into their grant activities, wherever relevant.
-This will form a key part of the screening criteria and as such projects which demonstrate a higher degree of G&I ambition will score more highly.
-Where opportunities have been identified during the selection process, implementing partners will be supported to develop and embed G&I processes into delivery planning.
+UK PACT projects should be aligned with these aims.
+Grant selection will be made on a minimum "do no harm" basis but grant applicants should be mainstreaming gender and inclusion opportunities into their grant activities.
+This will form a key part of the screening criteria as such projects which demonstrate a higher degree of GESI ambition will score more highly.
+Where opportunities have been identified during the selection process, implementing partners will be supported to develop and embed GESI processes into delivery planning.